mariadb-corporation/MaxScale/Documentation/filters/Firewall-Filter.md

 #### Columns

-This rule expects a list of values after the 'columns' keyword.
+This rule expects a list of values after the `columns` keyword.
 These values are interpreted as column names and if a query targets any of these, it is blocked.

 #### Regex